 This interactive game is a fun twist on your modern bingo game.
 Condom Bingo brings sexual health and LGBT issues to life.
 Students will be asked content specific questions and have to find the answers on their bingo cards.

 This sex positive series has given me the opportunity to present on foreplay and anatomical and pleasure functions of the reproductive system.

 - Intersections of Identity and Sexual Health Behaviors: Becoming Advocates to Enhance Health Equity (2015, Jan).
-Presented at the Florida State University Multicultural Leaderships Summit, Tallahassee, FL.
+Presented at the Florida State University Multicultural Leadership Summit, Tallahassee, FL.

-Disparities in sexual health exist for many aspects of identity – from race/ethnicity, to gender and sexual orientation – with many of these differences being rooted in social conditions.
-We will explore the sexual health inequalities, discuss reason why they exist, and establish way to create change.
+Disparities in sexual health exist for many aspects of identity – from race/ethnicity to gender and sexual orientation – with many of these differences being rooted in social conditions.
+We will explore the sexual health inequalities, discuss the reason why they exist, and establish a way to create change.

 - Reproductive Justice: Nurturing Peer to Peer Relationships (2015, Dec).
 Presented at the 2015 Mentoring Institute, Tallahassee, FL.

 In order to have successful peer education programs, we must go beyond traditional teaching practices.
 By using the Social Cognitive Theory and creating mentoring relationships between peer educators we are able to build a lasting program which instills leadership, empowerment, and trust.
 In this session, we will explore this approach in depth using the lens of reproductive justice and VOX: Voices for Planned Parenthood.
 This lens will allow us to explore the concept of reproductive justice, its history, and how women of color may experience reproductive justice and women’s health issues.

 - Clicks, Likes, & Shares: A Guide to Online Advocacy (2016, Jan).
 Presented at the 2016 Multicultural Leadership Summit, Tallahassee, FL.